aforward9600/pokemonpalette/README.md

   - Trapping move PP can no longer underflow due to an opponent switching pkmn
   - Raging and Thrashing no longer suffers from accuracy degradation
   - Breaking a substitute does not nullify explosion/self-destruct, hyper beam recharge, or recoil damage
-  - Hyper beam must recharge if it knocks out the opposing pkmn
   - Bugfixes involving Counter:
     - works against BIRD type, which is now typeless and assigned only to STRUGGLE
     - To prevent desync, pressing B to get out of the move selection menu zeros-out the ram location for selected move & move power